cran/flexFitR/README.md

 ## Features

-- Parameter Estimation: Utilizes `{optimx}` and derivative-free algorithms to solve and estimate parameters for a given function.
+- Parameter Estimation: Utilizes `{optimx}` algorithms to solve and estimate parameters for a given function.
 - Parallelization: Implements parallel processing using the `{future}` package, enabling efficient fitting of hundreds of curves simultaneously.
-- Visualization Tools: Provides a variety of plots to visualize model fits, correlations, predictions, and more.
+- Visualization Tools: Provides a variety of plots to visualize model fits, correlations, predictions, derivatives, and more.
 - Statistical Rigor: Offers standard errors and p-values for coefficients, as well as for predictions, supporting robust conclusions and interpretations.
-- Prediction: Supports diverse prediction types, including point predictions, area under the curve (AUC), first and second derivatives, user-defined parameter functions, and more advanced transformations or custom expressions based on model parameters.
+- Prediction: Supports diverse prediction types, including point predictions, area under the curve (AUC), first and second derivatives, and custom expressions based on model parameters.
-- Flexibility: Allows users to fix certain parameters in the model and specify different initial values per grouping factor.
+- Flexibility: Allows users to fix certain parameters in the model and specify different initial values per grouping factor, accepting both numerical inputs and expressions.
 - Custom Modeling Functions: Equipped with built-in modeling functions for common analysis tasks, while also permitting users to supply their own custom functions.